 Search button

-The objective of the PhD in Economic and Social History is to teach and produce original research in the area of economics and social history.
-The aim of the degree is to educate specialists with a high ability to interpret and respond to economic and social transformations over time and the interaction between the chronological, geographical, and social aspects of these transformations.
+The PhD Program in Economic and Social History (PDHES) aims to teach and produce original research in the field of economics and social history.
+The degree aims to train specialists who have a high capacity to interpret and respond to economic and social transformations over time and the interaction between the chronological, geographical and social aspects of these transformations.

 Study topics are chosen from the following fields: